duarte152/andy-dashboard/emails_supervisores_prontos.md

 I am writing to inquire about the possibility of pursuing a Research Master's degree under your supervision at Monash University, with a potential start in 2027.

 My name is Thiago Rocha Duarte.
-I am a Brazilian and Portuguese national based in Rio de Janeiro, currently working as Product Specialists & Product Enablement Lead at Laudite, a HealthTech SaaS platform operating in the medical imaging and clinical reporting space.
-Over four years at Laudite, I have moved from marketing intern to leading the product enablement function — designing onboarding workflows, training programs, and playbooks that determine whether clinicians actually adopt new technology in their workflows.
+I am a Brazilian and Portuguese national based in Rio de Janeiro, currently working as Product Specialists & Product Enablement Lead at Laudite — Brazil's leading generative AI platform for medical reporting, used by over 3,500 clinicians across radiology, pathology, and endoscopy.
+Laudite's core product uses a large language model pipeline to generate structured clinical reports from dictation and prior data, making it one of the few production-scale deployments of GenAI in clinical workflows in Brazil.
+Over four years, I have moved from marketing intern to leading the product enablement function — designing the onboarding workflows, training programmes, and adoption systems that determine whether clinicians actually integrate AI-generated outputs into their practice.

 Your 2025 paper in the Internal Medicine Journal on the challenges of implementing generative AI in clinical healthcare struck a particular chord.
-One of the recurring patterns I observe in practice is that the governance and communication layer around a clinical AI tool matters as much as the tool itself — and that organisations chronically underestimate what is required to make the human-technology interface work in high-stakes clinical settings.
+The patterns you describe — around governance, communication infrastructure, and the gap between technical deployment and clinical adoption — are exactly what I work with daily.
+At Laudite, I have seen firsthand that the quality of the LLM output is rarely the limiting factor; what determines whether a clinical AI tool succeeds is whether the human and organisational layer around it is built with the same rigour as the model itself.

-I am interested in researching the implementation and governance frameworks that enable clinical AI and digital health technologies to achieve sustained adoption — particularly the gap between deployment and genuine clinical integration.
-I believe this question maps onto themes in your current work and could benefit from the product management and enablement lens I bring from industry.
+I have been thinking around questions of how implementation and governance frameworks shape whether clinical AI tools achieve sustained adoption beyond initial deployment — and I would be grateful to be guided by your expertise on where you see the most relevant directions within your current work.

-Before Laudite, I co-founded Dream Bots, a technology automation startup, and completed the START Global Fellowship at the University of St. Gallen — a European startup incubation program.
+Before Laudite, I co-founded Dream Bots, a technology automation startup, and participated in the START Global Fellowship program at the University of St. Gallen in Switzerland — a remote program focused on scaling startups and impactful entrepreneurship.
 I hold a Bachelor's from PUC-Rio (Social Communication, Minor in Entrepreneurship) and served as a Second Lieutenant in the Brazilian Army.
 I also hold Portuguese citizenship.

 I understand you actively welcome HDR students in digital health and health informatics.
 I have attached a brief CV.
 I would greatly appreciate a short conversation to explore whether there is a fit.